Cheli

-Other phenomena related to the sociolect include the distortion of words, modified with -ata, -ota and -eta suffixes.
+Other phenomena related to the sociolect include the distortion of words, modified with -ata, -eras, -ota and -eta suffixes.
 While as a non-technical jargon, many, if not most, of its words have fallen into disuse as the language evolves, some of them have proven resilient enough to remain in the spoken language at the expense of more recent words.